On the Shorey-Tijdeman Diophantine equation involving terms of Lucas sequences: acknowledgements

 \section{acknowledgements}

-M.~D. and R.~T. were supported by the Austrian Science Fund (FWF) projects: F5510-N26 -- Part of the special research program (SFB), ``Quasi-Monte Carlo Methods: Theory and Applications'' and W1230 --``Doctoral Program Discrete Mathematics''.
+Open Access funding provided by Austrian Science Fund (FWF).
+M.~D. and R.~T. were supported by the FWF projects: F5510-N26 -- Part of the special research program (SFB), ``Quasi-Monte Carlo Methods: Theory and Applications'' and W1230 --``Doctoral Program Discrete Mathematics''.
 F.~L. was supported by grant RTNUM19 from CoEMaSS, Wits, South Africa.